samirkassemsuarez/TestRepo/README.md

 Bill Gates is a good programmer
-Elon Musk is peak scientist
+Elon Musk is peak scientist and business partner